team-ojas/.github/profile/README.md

 ## About
 > Departmental Team of Electrical Engineering for Fest Nimbus, Annual Techfest of NIT Hamirpur.
 <p>
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not onlyf ive centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in
+The club's motto is <b>"Fueled by Innovation, driven by Determination,"</b> and its members work hard to come up with innovative and feasible answers to the world's pressing issues.
+We host both technical and non-technical activities with the goals of increasing students' enthusiasm for electrical engineering and creating a welcoming space where everyone feels comfortable sharing their ideas and having a go at making them a reality.
 </p>

-:computer: Visit : <a href="#">team-ojas.in</a> for more details!
+:computer: Visit : <a href="https://ojas.festnimbus.com/">ojas.festnimbus.com</a> for more details!

 <div align="center" margin-top="100px">
   <h3>Connect with us on</h3>